MicrosoftDocs/memdocs/memdocs/intune/user-help/you-need-to-enable-windows-encryption.md

 ---
 # Turn on BitLocker encryption

-Your organization can require you to turn on BitLocker in an effort to keep your device and the data on it secure.
-Turning on BitLocker encrypts the data on the device and prevents unauthorized people from accessing it.
+Your organization can require you to turn on BitLocker as a way to keep your device and the data on it secure.
+Turning on BitLocker encrypts the data on the device so that it's harder to steal, and it prevents unauthorized people from accessing it.

 To turn on BitLocker: